About the author:

 Quil Ceda Creek Casino

 The Quil Ceda Creek Casino and Nightclub is located in Tulalip, WA, just a mile south of the Tulalip Casino.
 It is the "little sister" to the Tulalip, actually, as it is also operated by the Tulalip tribe.
 The Quil Ceda Creek has become my favorite casino in Washington State, mainly because it is one of the few that still have my favorite slot game (Mega Winner) plus I have found that the Quil Ceda has the loosest slots.
-Put it this way: I have been here over 50 times over the past two years and I walk out a winner 75% of the time!
+Put it this way: I have been here over 75 times over the past two years and I walk out a winner 75% of the time!
 The "big wins" on the slots here are bigger and more generous than at any other casino I've played at, including in Las Vegas.
-I don't usually chase after jackpots by betting max credits on the slot games, but here I have won three jackpots (Two for $2000, one for $1200) in a six month period.
+I don't usually chase after jackpots by betting max credits on the slot games, but here I have won four jackpots (Two for $2000, two for $1200) since August 2013.
 On the down side, the Quil Ceda is rather small, dark, and a bit of a dump compared to the others.
 It features 13 table games and 800 slot machines.
 The slot machines are a mix of older "retro" games and some of the newer games, but some of the older games seem to be in less than stellar condition.
 Some of them don't even have any sound, for some reason.
 However, I can overlook that since I have had my best slot machine luck here consistently.
 The Quil Ceda Creek also has several free coffee and soda stations in the building, and their rewards club offers one point (one penny) for every two dollars wagered.
 Occasionally they mail me coupons for ten dollars or more in free slot machine play, but not every month.
+As far as slot machine payouts go, the Quil Ceda Creek Casino's payout rate is 93%.
+I only know this because I have seen the stats displayed on my favorite game (Mega Winner) several times when the slot technicians were changing out the money boxes.

 ★ ★ ★ ★ Rating: 4 stars out of 5 (thanks to the looser than average slots, which is what matters most!)